-In order to get a feel for demand, we checked out Google Trends data for “school supplies” searches in 2020.
+In order to get a feel for demand, we checked out Google Trends data for “school supplies” searches.

 Right after the 4th of July we can see online queries steadily trending up with a peak the second weekend in August.
 Searches trend down from there and settle back into normal levels after the week of Labor Day.
 Leading us to believe the August peak is driven by natural consumer demand, with the other two peaks being driven by retail promotions.

 In its eighth year, Prime Day is Amazon.com’s largest global shopping day with deals exclusively for Amazon Prime members.
 In 2022 Prime Day is planned for July 12 – 13.